abhishekmaha23/RoleSim-Python/README.md

 -A GPU implementation of the algorithm might help speed up computations.

--Dynamic programming and memoization are also aternatives expected to have significant benefits.
+-Dynamic programming and memoization are also alternatives expected to have significant benefits.

 -A Numpy based processing approach was attempted, but the results were comparatively worse than through the current published implementation in NetworkX.